karthik-4-u/docs-as-code-assignment/pages/Passengers.md

-# List of Passengers with Age who Traveled in Titanic
+# List of Passengers and their Ages who Traveled in Titanic
 {% for item in site.data.titanic %}
 - {{item.Name}} : {{item.Age}}
 {% endfor %}